 I didn’t get accepted into New York Tech’s PA program.
 Can you explain why and what I could do to improve my application?More

-There is rarely a single reason that a student is not accepted for admission to our program, or any program.
 Competition for seats is fierce in most PA programs and New York Tech is no exception.
-At New York Tech, as many as 35 applicants are competing for each seat.
-To evaluate all the candidates, we examine a combination of factors, with an emphasis on strong performances in the math and biological sciences within a rigorous curriculum.
-We especially examine if applicants have a clear understanding of all of our pre-requisite courses, and we seek those candidates who have completed these courses with a consistently high level of performance.
-We carefully scrutinize letters of recommendation, which should be from individuals who know the applicant well and over a period of time that is adequate to provide a complete evaluation of the candidate.
-The recommendations should be detailed and comprehensive in their appraisal of the applicant.
+Candidates are evaluated based on combination of factors, with an emphasis on strong performances in the math and biological sciences within a rigorous curriculum.
+Letters of recommendation should be from individuals who know the applicant well and over a period of time that is adequate to provide a complete evaluation of the candidate.
 We seek unconditionally positive recommendations that are provided without any reservations.
 Lastly, we evaluate the depth and breadth of health care patient contact experiences as well as the candidate's commitment to the health field and community service.
-All the above-mentioned criteria are weighed as a whole, therefore it would be very difficult to point to a single factor – or even two or three factors – that could be identified as the reason behind the decision.
-With that said, most applicants to our program are strong candidates and will likely achieve entry into one or more quality PA programs.
-We certainly wish you success in your education regardless of where that occurs.
+All the above-mentioned criteria are weighed as a whole, therefore it would be very difficult to point to the specific reasons behind a decision.

-I have an advanced degree and my prior coursework includes courses to be given within the program.
+I am credentialed as a physician/have an advanced degree and my prior coursework includes courses to be given within the program.
 Can I obtain advanced standing or challenge out of some courses?More

 No advanced standing or challenges to courses are allowed.
 All students in the program must complete all 98 credits by attending and passing the courses in our curriculum.

 The program does not re-calculate GPAs.
-Documents, including transcripts, that are sent directly to the program will be discarded.
 All applicants will be evaluated purely on the content of their CASPA application.
 If you are invited to an interview, you may bring all additional material that you feel may enhance your application.
 Please submit those documents to your interviewer.

 No, our program does not accept transfers.